Valstagna: Lake Subiolo

 Lake Subiolo lies behind the houses in the locality of Ponte Subiolo and is one of the deepest Valcusian springs in Europe.
 A passage up to a depth of 186 meters under the lake surface has been discovered, but to date no one has yet reached the end.

 The spring is situated in a geographically active area.
 This can be observed in the frequent collapses of sedimentary rocks from adjacent cliffs and takes its name from the particular calcareous structures hidden in its depths.

 Subiolo represents another important hydro-geological feature of this spring which becomes evident during the rainy season.
 Then the placid blue surface of the lake changes to a tumultuous cauldron of impetuous waves.
 The sound produced resemble the music of traditional flutes that legend tells us played by the “Anguane”, the water fairies that tied to enchant unwary travellers.

 Museo di Speleologia e Carsismo (Speleological and Karst Museum)

 A museum about caves, speleology and the geology of the area.
 There is also a vast collection of shells, see-, earth- and fresh-water molluscs from Veneto and fossils from the Paleozoic to the Quaternary.

 Ethnographic Museum “Canal di Brenta”

 The museum contains the results of an ethnographic surveying of Valstagna and the Brenta Valley.
 There has been a collection and classification of tools and the transcription of interviews and oral witness.
-What you can find here goes from breeding to cultivation of tobacco, from terraces called “masiere” to the wooden rafts of river Brenta tradition.
+Shows goes from breeding to cultivation of tobacco, from terraces called “masiere” to the wooden rafts of river Brenta tradition.